 Roseville Trust Lawyer

 Setting up a trust should not be scary, financially or emotionally.
 At Patton Law Group, our Roseville trust attorneys are here to help you rest easy!
 Know that by working with our estate planning firm, your family, your assets, and your estate will be taken care of according to your wishes.
-Plan your life, and we'll help you protect it!
+When it comes to estate planning, many people just assume that they have all the time in the world to create a trust or will.
+It is, however, never too early to start planning where your property will end up after you are no longer in this world.
+Plan your life, and we’ll help you protect it!

 - Ensuring Assets are Distributed According to Your Wishes

 It is necessary to have a will or trust if you are to control what happens to your assets after your death.
 Securing the services of a lawyer who is qualified to deal with estate planning matters can make things easier.
 If you are looking to create an estate plan or even reviewing your current plan, an attorney will be in a position to help and advise you in the process.

 A trust can more effectively ensure assets are transferred to whom you wish when you wish, and in the manner you wish.
 Specifically, because it is handled by someone appointed by you, who knows you and is more likely to understand the underlying motives described in your trust.

 Below, our Roseville trust attorneys dive further into why creating a trust is favorable.
 If you are considering this option, we are ready to help you with every step!